 This really does depend on what your customers want in their garden since, well, they are going to be the ones eating what’s planted.
 But the possibilities can be endless when it comes to flowering edibles that taste and look great.
 For a few more tips on edible gardens, click here.

 Rounding off the collection of plants is the flowering shrub.
-These plants not only add to the overall look and feel of a cottage garden, they also add depth, volume and height to a garden.
+These plants not only add to the overall look and feel of a cottage garden, but they also add depth, volume, and height to a garden.
 Typically, they are planted in groups of three to help keep a bunched and thick look.